What is and what is not insurance fraud?

 That being said, insurance companies often deny claims simply because they find some inconsistency during the claim’s process.
 For example, a proof of loss filed for personal property may contain overvaluations for the items you are claiming.
 The insurance adjuster may provide a different valuation, and indeed the true values for these items may in fact be much less than what you have claimed.
 However, just because you have provided some inaccuracies in the claim does not necessarily mean you have committed a fraud on the insurer.
 In fact, the law in Florida is that a good faith mistake such as an overestimate or a judgment error is not fraud and will not be a basis for denying benefits.
 After all, the true owner of the property that was lost should be given some deference as to valuation of her own property.
 Thus, a good faith estimate will not void the contract, even if it is an overestimate.
 On the other hand, if the insurance company can show that the insured knowingly and willfully overestimated the value of her loss, the insured will be considered to have intended to deceive her insurer and the insurer will be justified in denying the claim.

 If your insurance has accused you of fraud, do not panic.
-It is a common technique used by insurance companies to deny your benefits, and even if you have provided a false statement most things can be reasonably explained.
+It is a common technique used by insurance companies to deny benefits.
 Moreover, if litigation is commenced you do not have to prove your innocence.
 It is the insurance company’s burden to prove by the greater weight of the evidence that you intended to defraud them.

 If your insurer has accused you of fraud you need to contact an experienced insurance claims attorney.